hamyo1/xmlToCsvConverter/README.md

 ## How It Works

-1. **XML Parsing**: The program reads the XML files and uses an XML parser to extract the necessary information, including titles, customer details, and addresses.
+1. **XML Parsing**: The program reads the XML files and create from he is strucure the columns that gone a be in the csv

 2. **Data Structuring**: The converter dynamically determines the structure based on the input XML file, allowing it to adapt to various formats as long as they share a consistent layout.